pingcap/docs/tidb-cloud/size-your-cluster.md

 For high availability, it is recommended that you configure at least two TiDB nodes for each TiDB Cloud cluster.

-For more information about how to determine the TiDB size, see [TiDB Cloud Performance Reference](/tidb-cloud/tidb-cloud-performance-reference.md).

 ## Size TiKV

 TiKV is responsible for storing data.
 It is horizontally scalable.

 You can configure node size, node quantity, and storage size for TiKV.

+To learn performance test results of different cluster scales, see [TiDB Cloud Performance Reference](/tidb-cloud/tidb-cloud-performance-reference.md).

 ### TiKV node size